 Rice Paper Dumplings Recipe (pan sear or air fry)

 These TikTok-Inspired Rice Paper Dumplings are crispy outside and a little chewy inside.
-Rice paper wraps, a bunch of shredded veggies, garlic, ginger, salt and oil and that’s all you need to make these insanely addictive rice paper wrapped dumplings!
-With only 3 net carb per dumpling, plus my simple tricks and step-by-step photos, you’ll be up and rolling these delicious morsels in no time!
+Rice paper wraps, shredded veggies, garlic, ginger, and salt are all you need to make these insanely delicious rice wrapper dumplings!
+With only 3 net carbs per dumpling, plus my simple tricks and step-by-step photos, you’ll be up and rolling these delicious morsels in no time!

-These days the social media algorithm seems to know what I like to see faster than I do. :d So when these envelope-shaped crispy delicious morsels showed up on my feed they immediately got my attention.
+These days the social media algorithm seems to know what I like to see faster than I do so when these envelope-shaped crispy delicious morsels showed up on my feed they immediately got my attention.

 Ingredients For Rice Paper Veggie Dumplings